Joeyf12/Joeyf12.github.io/index.md

 ### 1. [Opengl Wolf Head](https://joeyf12.github.io/wolfhead)

-This artifact was created during an OpenGL course where I was tasked with creating a 3D model of a selection of my choice using c++ code.
+This artifact was created during my Computer Graphic and Visualization class where I was tasked with creating a 3D model of a selection of my choice using c++ code.
 My goals for this artifact are:

 Current Progress:
 - [x] Add Texture